 Madeline Abramson has a passion for public service.
 Over the years, she has served as a leading community volunteer in organizations dedicated to the arts, social services, health care, young people and education.

-Madeline currently serves as chair of the Kentucky Commission on Women as well as board chair of the Kentucky Center for the Performing Arts and has twice served as chair of the board at Maryhurst, a Louisville-based organization that offers residential and treatment programs for young women who have experienced abuse and neglect.
+Madeline currently serves as chair of the Kentucky Commission on Women, chair of the Red Cross Regional Volunteer Services Advisory Committee, as well as board chair of the Kentucky Center for the Performing Arts and has twice served as chair of the board at Maryhurst, a Louisville-based organization that offers residential and treatment programs for young women who have experienced abuse and neglect.
 She continues to serve on Maryhurst’s board and executive committee.
 Her efforts also include serving on the boards of the state Prichard Committee for Academic Excellence and Jewish Hospital/St. Mary’s Foundation.
-She recently completed a two-year term as chair of the Board of Directors for the American Red Cross, Louisville Area Chapter, and continues to serve on its board.
+She is a former chair of the Board of Directors for the American Red Cross, Kentuckiana Chapter, and continues to serve on its board and executive committee.

-In recognition of her work, Madeline received a series of awards in 2010: the Maryhurst Shepherd’s Heart Award for Volunteer Service; the Hannah G. Solomon Award for community service from the National Council of Jewish Women, Louisville Section; the Women 4 Women Heart of the Community Award; and an Honorary Doctorate in Public Service from Spalding University.
-She was also recognized in 2010 with the Family Scholar House Lucy Award for her commitment to post-secondary education and equality for women.
+In recognition of her work, Madeline has received a series of awards including: the 2014 Sam Swope Community Leader of the Year presented by Kosair Charities; the Maryhurst Shepherd’s Heart Award for Volunteer Service; the Hannah G. Solomon Award for community service from the National Council of Jewish Women, Louisville Section; the Women 4 Women Heart of the Community Award; an honorary doctorate in public service from Spalding University; and the Family Scholar House Lucy Award for her commitment to post-secondary education and equality for women.